d9n/tryfinally/about.md

 I use [Jekyll](http://jekyllrb.com) to build this site, and I host it using [GitHub Pages](https://pages.github.com/).
 [All content in this blog](https://github.com/d9n/tryfinally/tree/master) is open source and hosted on Github as well.
 I do my text editing with [Sublime Text](https://www.sublimetext.com/).

-I'd like to call out the excellent online book [Game Programming Patterns](http://gameprogrammingpatterns.com/) for being an inspiration.
+I'd also like to call out some inspirations:

+- [Game Programming Patterns](http://gameprogrammingpatterns.com/) for being a humorous, well written resource; also, where I fell in love with asides.
+- [Red Blob Games](http://www.redblobgames.com/) for its approachable technical articles; it effectivley uses of colorful, animated, interactive components to break down and teach complex ideas.

 ### About me